Pop-punk: Definition and characteristics

 Pop-punk is variously described as a punk subgenre, a variation of punk, a form of pop music, and a genre antithetical to punk in a similar manner as post-punk.
 It has evolved stylistically throughout its history, absorbing elements from new wave, college rock, ska, rap, emo, and boy bands.
+Some variations of pop-punk are noted for their faithfulness to traditional punk rock, employing a "raw, gritty, screamy, and not necessarily radio-friendly" sound.
+Other variants are more polished and suitable for mainstream radio.

 Writers at The A.V.
 Club described pop-punk as a punk subgenre that has "essentially been around as long as punk itself" with roots in the "classic pop of the Beatles, the Kinks, and the Beach Boys, often pitting sweet harmonies against bratty, rowdy riffs."
 According to Ryan Cooper of About.com, "pop-punk is a style that owes more to The Beatles and '60s pop than other sub-genres of punk".

 There is considerable overlap between power pop and pop-punk, and the two styles are often conflated.
-Web publication Revolver acknowledged that, while pop-punk and power pop are often presented interchangeably, "the core concept is simple — melodic songs packaged with a punk slant."
+Web publication Revolver acknowledged that, while pop-punk and power pop are often presented interchangeably, "the core concept is simple—melodic songs packaged with a punk slant."
 In Brian Cogan's The Encyclopedia of Punk Music and Culture (2006) pop-punk is characterized as "a catchy, faster version of power pop."
 AllMusic defines "punk-pop" as "a post-grunge strand of alternative rock" that combines the textures and fast tempos of punk rock with the "melodies and chord changes" of power pop.
 In the 1990s, there was overlap between pop-punk and skate punk.
 Music journalist Ben Myers wrote that the two terms were synonymous.